HarperDB/documentation/docs/applications/README.md

 See the documentation on [security](../security/README.md) for more information on different levels of access.

 ## Querying

-Querying is extremely easy through [REST endpoints](../rest/README.md), simple queries can be crafted through URL query parameters.
-But first, we need to define properties that we want indexed (you don't want users querying your table through un-indexed properties as it would get much slower as your database grows in size).
-Let's define the name and breed as searchable/indexed properties:
+Querying your application database is straightforward and easy, as tables exported with the `@export` directive are automatically exposed via REST [endpoints](../rest/README.md).
+Simple queries can be crafted through [URL query parameters](https://en.wikipedia.org/wiki/Query_string).

+As you may know, in order to maintain reasonable query speed on a database as it grows in size, it is critical to select and establish the proper indexes.
+So, before we add the `@export` declaration to our `Dog` table and begin querying it, let's take a moment to target some table properties for indexing.
+We'll use `name` and `breed` as indexed table properties on our `Dog` table.
+All we need to do to accomplish this is tag these properties with the `@indexed` directive:

 ```graphql
 type Dog @table {
 	id: ID @primaryKey